Joan Rivers: 1980s

-In 1986, the move came that ended Rivers' longtime friendship with Johnny Carson.
+In 1986, the move came that ended Rivers's longtime friendship with Johnny Carson.
 The soon-to-launch Fox Television Network announced that it was giving her a late night talk show, The Late Show Starring Joan Rivers, making Rivers the first woman to have her own late-night talk show on a major network.
 The new network planned to broadcast the show 11 p.m. to midnight Eastern Time, making her a Carson competitor.
 Carson learned of the show from Fox and not from Rivers.
 In the documentary Johnny Carson: King of Late Night, Rivers said that she only called Carson to discuss the matter after learning that he may have already heard about it and that he immediately hung up on her.
 "And he never spoke to me again.
 He took it as a complete betrayal," said Joan.
 In the same interview, she said that she later came to believe that maybe she should have asked for his blessing before taking the job.
 Rivers was banned from ever appearing on The Tonight Show for the rest of Carson's tenure and the entire runs of Carson's first two successors Jay Leno and Conan O'Brien out of respect for Carson.
-Rivers did not appear on The Tonight Show again until February 17, 2014, when she made a brief appearance on new host Jimmy Fallon's first episode.
+Rivers did not appear on The Tonight Show again until February 17, 2014, at the age of 80, when she made a brief appearance on new host Jimmy Fallon's first episode.
 On March 27, 2014, Rivers returned to the show for an interview.

-The Late Show Starring Joan Rivers premiered on October 9, 1986, and soon turned out to be flecked with tragedy.
+The Late Show Starring Joan Rivers premiered on October 9, 1986, but Rivers's tenure was short-lived.
 When Rivers challenged Fox executives, who wanted to fire her husband Edgar Rosenberg as the show's producer, the network fired them both on May 15, 1987.

-During this period, a published interview with Rivers, purported to have been written by “Ben Hacker”, suggested that Rosenberg had tried to drive Rivers insane during his final illness.
-Rivers was quoted as saying “I think things are about finished with Edgar”, while calling her former Fox boss “Barry (expletive) Diller”.
-Then, on August 14, 1987, Rosenberg committed suicide in Philadelphia; Rivers blamed the tragedy on his "humiliation" by Fox.
-A lawsuit would later be filed against “Hacker” over the article.
-Rivers credited Nancy Reagan with helping her after her husband's suicide.
-Fox attempted to continue the show with a new name (The Late Show) and rotating guest hosts.